openupm/openupm-cli/README.md

 > openupm will not verify package or resolve dependencies for git, https, and file protocol.
 See https://docs.unity3d.com/Manual/upm-git.html for more examples of the version string.

+The add command fail if the package is not qualified:

+- the package has a missing dependency
+- the package requires a higher editor version

+You shall either resolve these issues manually or add option `-f` to continue.

 You can also add [testables](https://docs.unity3d.com/Manual/cus-tests.html) when importing:
 ```
 openupm --test <pkg>